IlyaGulya/setup-crowdin-cli/memory-bank/systemPatterns.md

 5. **Matrix Job Failure Handling**
    - Individual matrix job failures don't fail the entire workflow
    - Allows for partial success and reporting

+6. **Test Failure Handling**
+   - Test failures in any build job prevent the release creation
+   - Each binary is tested on its native platform for better compatibility testing
+   - Environment variables are used for credentials to simplify testing
+   - Common Crowdin CLI commands are tested to verify core functionality